brunnerm4x/rosi/README.md

 4. It should guide you through the installation process.
 If you want to configure something, please go to the respective repository readme.

+### Use Firewall

+You should definitly use a firewall if you use rosi-walletserver or rosi-faucet-walletserver.
+Make sure you CANNOT access the walletservers from outside, only the payserver should have access to them.
+Example setup of UFW on Debian:
+1. `sudo apt install ufw`
+2. `sudo ufw allow ssh`		**THIS IS VERY IMPORTANT IF YOU ARE ON A REMOTE SERVER!**
+3. `sudo ufw allow PORT/tcp`	for all ports that you need to access from outside.
+4. `sudo ufw enable`	Make sure you will not lock yourself out before enabling the firewall!
+5. `sudo ufw status`	Check status and open Ports with this command

+Default Ports:
+* 9000	rosi-payserver
+* 12000 rosi-conserver
+* 10010	rosi-audiostream: streamserver  (manager: 10011)
+* 10012	rosi-audiostream: webserver
+* 10020 rosi-faucet webserver

+Set firefall to DENY on following ports:
+* 11000 rosi-walletserver standard
+* 10021	rosi-faucet walletserver

+If you have a running IOTA node on your device, you might want to allow access to both neighbouring port (default: 15600) and access for clients (default https: 443, default http: 14265)

+Also standard http port (for websites) is 80, you might want to change the main webserver for your device to this port and allow it through the firewall.